iasd-deploy/deploy-maranataja.com/app/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.214 [Mar 07, 2024] =
+= 1.0.219 [May 15, 2024] =
-- Added: New [Organization Schema properties]((https://rankmath.com/kb/local-seo/)) recently introduced by Google
-- Fixed: [About](https://rankmath.com/kb/local-seo/#about-page) & [Contact Page](https://rankmath.com/kb/local-seo/#contact-page) search fields were not working when the Local SEO Module was disabled
-- Fixed: [Headless CMS](https://rankmath.com/kb/general-settings/#headless-cms-support) issue with Japanese characters
+- Added: [New filter](https://rankmath.com/kb/filters-hooks-api-developer/#change-block-content) to modify FAQ & HowTo Block content
+- Improved: Strengthened the security of the plugin's Blocks.
+Thanks to Dmitrii Ignatyev and Ngô Thiên for disclosing it responsibly
+- Fixed: Using Enter to submit a question to [RankBot](https://rankmath.com/kb/how-to-use-rankbot-ai/) duplicated the user's conversation
+- Fixed: Compatibility issue with Elementor's top bar feature where the Update button did not activate after Rank Math data changes
-- Fixed: Wrong colors in the [SEO Performance Graph](https://rankmath.com/kb/analytics/#seo-performance)
+- Fixed: [Capitalize Title](https://rankmath.com/kb/titles-and-meta/#capitalize-titles) was removing the starting integer from titles
-- Fixed: Deprecated warning related to the `getBlocks` function in the browser's console
+- Fixed: Compatibility issue with the Avia builder in the Enfold theme

 Full changelog can be found here - **[Rank Math changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**